Mining Intelligence and News

 SnapshotSierra Gorda is a large scale, open-pit mine.
 Sierra Gorda mine transitioned to cost efficient, 100 per cent renewable electricity from January 2023.

-South32 is executing the capital efficient plant de-bottlenecking project and progressing study work for the fourth grinding line expansion.
-The fourth grinding line has the potential to increase copper output by 15 to 20%, with a final investment decision for this expansion planned in H2 FY24.
+Alongside joint venture partner, South32 continue to invest to grow future copper production from Sierra Gorda, executing the capital efficient plant de-bottlenecking project and progressing the feasibility study for the fourth grinding line expansion to support an expected final investment decision in H1 FY25.
+The fourth grinding line has the potential to increase plant throughput by approximately 20%.

 South32 is also studying options to realise value from oxide material that is stockpiled at surface.